Gold-for-Oil policy: BoG will print new money to buy the gold – Dr Kofi Amoah

 He said that the printing of money will fuel inflation which will further heighten the hardship ordinary Ghanaians are facing.

-He added that Ghanaians who can afford to leave the country should do so before it collapses totally.
+He added that the government should rescind the Gold-for-Oil policy immediately before it collapses the economy.

 “The NPP has stepped into the Capitalistic Culture they’ve no clue of.
 Pls get out whilst you can b4 Ghana drowns completely.